Psalm 34 – Praise from the Cave

 ii.
 “Were there lions prowling around the camp at Adullam, and did the psalmist take their growls as typical of all vain attempts to satisfy the soul?”
 (Maclaren)

 iii.
 David experienced a good thing from God in his deliverance among the Philistines.
-He knew it was a good thing not due to his own strength or might; it was the goodness of God extended to those who seek the LORD.
+He knew that the good thing was not due to his own strength or might; it was the goodness of God extended to those who seek the LORD.

 iv.
 “Although God doth usually take a special care to supply the wants of good men, and hath oft done it by extraordinary ways, when ordinary have failed, yet sometimes he knows, and it is certainly true, that wants and crosses are more needful and useful to them than bread, and in such cases it is a greater mercy of God to deny them supplies than to grant them.”
 (Poole)